cwverhey/COVID-19/README.md

 ## [SARS-CoV-2 R NL](SARS-CoV-2_R_NL)

-R Shiny app to display the estimates for the reproductive number over time.
+R Shiny app to display the estimates for the reproduction number over time.
 The data is unedited from RIVM, but includes archived data to visualize the unreliability of the short-term 95% CI.
 Updated weekly.

 See it live: https://cwverhey.shinyapps.io/R_NL/